Growth hacking is not just for Growth Hackers, it’s a mindset. A mindset available to everyone thanks to AARRR funnel.

 Just make sure your numbers are always on the upward trend and you’re headed in the right direction!

 With a flexible AARRR framework like this growth hacking funnel, you can pretty much growth hack any business you want.
-It’s all about experimenting and keeping growth in mind along the 5 main steps of the funnel:
+It’s all about experimenting and keeping growth in mind along the 5 main steps of the aarrr funnel (and the pirate metrics):

-Have you experimented with the AARRR funnel yet?
+Have you experimented with the AARRR funnel and the pirate metrics yet?
 Let me know in the comments 🙂